-Community life or Franciscan fraternity is at the heart of our religious life commitment.
-We vow to live together and care for each other as Franciscan brothers and priests in a way that incarnates the Gospel mandate: “I give you a new commandment: love one another.
-As I have loved you, so you also should love one another” (Jn.
+Community life or Franciscan fraternity is at the heart of the religious life commitment of the Conventual Franciscans.
+We vow to live together in Franciscan fraternity and care for each other as Franciscan brothers and priests in a way that incarnates the Gospel mandate: "I give you a new commandment: love one another.
+As I have loved you, so you also should love one another" (Jn.
 13:34).

-While we are involved with active ministry, we also stress a religious life of profound prayer and contemplation.
-Prayer is at the heart of our Franciscan vocation as reflected in our Constitution, “contemplation of things divine and assiduous union with God in prayer is to be the first and foremost duty of the friars” (Const. # 67).
+While we are involved with active ministry, we also stress a religious life of profound prayer and contemplation as part of our Franciscan fraternity.
+Prayer is at the heart of our Franciscan vocation as reflected in our Constitution, "contemplation of things divine and assiduous union with God in prayer is to be the first and foremost duty of the friars" (Const. # 67).
 We live this ideal through our daily observance of personal time for prayer individually and the regular celebration of the Liturgy of Hours and the Eucharist together as a Franciscan fraternity.
 In our religious life we also have retreats, days of recollection, and monthly house chapters.
 These chapters are spiritual days when we purposely share our faith, discuss house business, and evaluate our faithfulness to our commitment.

 Living with other Friars allows us to remain focused on our vows and to share mutual support through common meals and Franciscan fraternity.
 In a world of constant motion and apparent chaos, it allows us to slow down and image the value of Christian communal living as exemplified by the early disciples.
 In the heart of the mystery of God; Father, Son and Holy Spirit, is relationship.
 Consequently, our relationships with one another in community help us to grow in relationship with God and with everyone we serve.